izdrail/izdrail.com/src/content/services/python.md

 ### Python Development

 - **Web Application Development:** Crafting dynamic and user-friendly web applications tailored to your specific requirements.
-- **Data Analysis:** Analyzing and visualizing data to extract valuable insights and inform business decisions.
+- **Data Analysis:** Analysing and visualising data to extract valuable insights and inform business decisions.
 - **Machine Learning:** Developing predictive models and AI solutions to automate processes and enhance efficiency.
 - **Automation Solutions:** Building custom automation scripts and tools to streamline repetitive tasks and workflows.

-### Frontend Python Development
+### Front-end Python Development

 - **Responsive Web Design:** Designing visually appealing and responsive websites that adapt seamlessly to various devices and screen sizes.
 - **User Interface Design:** Creating intuitive and engaging user interfaces to enhance user experience and drive engagement.
 - **Single Page Applications:** Developing interactive and dynamic single-page applications for a smooth and fluid user experience.

-### Backend Python Development
+### Back-end Python Development

-- **Database Design and Optimization:** Designing efficient and scalable databases to support your application's data management needs.
+- **Database Design and Optimisation:** Designing efficient and scalable databases to support your application's data management needs.
 - **Server-side Scripting:** Implementing server-side logic to handle business logic and ensure smooth application functionality.
-- **RESTful API Development:** Building RESTful APIs adhering to industry standards for seamless integration with third-party services.
+- **Restful API Development:** Building Restful APIs adhering to industry standards for seamless integration with third-party services.
-- **Performance Optimization:** Optimizing application performance to deliver fast response times and enhance user experience.
+- **Performance Optimisation:** Optimising application performance to deliver fast response times and enhance user experience.
 - **Security Implementation:** Implementing robust security measures to protect your application from potential threats and vulnerabilities.
 - **Code Refactoring:** Refactoring existing code to improve maintainability, scalability, and performance.
 - **Testing and Debugging:** Conducting thorough testing and debugging to ensure the reliability and stability of your Python applications.